 Niemann-Pick Type C Disease

 Through our studies, we have been able to demonstrate that the majority of adult patients suffering from Niemann-Pick type C disease also exhibit psychiatric symptoms.
 In addition, our data suggests our biomarker, Lyso-SM509, is a 100% sensitive biomarker for Niemann-Pick type C disease.
 This biomarker has the potential to provide an earlier and more simplified diagnosis of patients with Niemann-Pick type C disease.

 We published research demonstrating that Fabry disease is the most frequent monogenic etiology in stroke patients under 55 years of age.
 The proper interpretation of newly identified variants within the causative gene (GLA) is based on the accurate measurement of lyso-Gb3, the actually best biomarker in that disease, as well as the monitoring of a once genetically and biochemically confirmed Fabry patient.

 Our collaborations with pharmaceutical partners provide a variety of services, including early patient identification, epidemiological and patient population sizing insights, biomarker discovery and patient monitoring and follow-up.
 Our information platforms, deep access to rare disease patients and ability to develop proprietary technologies and biomarkers allows us to provide services to our pharmaceutical partners in all phases of the drug development.
-Per November 2018, we have commercialized five proprietary biomarkers and have over 40 additional biomarkers in development.
+Per June 2019, we have commercialized 9 proprietary biomarkers and have over 35 biomarkers under development.
 Biomarkers further support the diagnosis and monitoring of patients, which helps physicians to optimize treatment decisions in a timely and effective manner.